Zuhebkhan10/Zuhebkhan10/README.md

 Aspiring Data Analyst
 ---------------------

 Hello, my name is Zuheb Khan.
-I am a fresher and aspiring Data Analyst with a strong interest in working with data and discovering meaningful insights.
+I am a fresher Data Analyst with a strong interest in working with data and discovering meaningful insights.
 I have basic knowledge of Excel, SQL, and data visualization tools, and I enjoy learning new analytical techniques.
 I am passionate about solving problems using data and improving my analytical skills every day.
 I am currently looking for opportunities where I can learn, grow, and contribute as a Data Analyst.

 * 🌍  I'm based in Hyderabad, India